-Lock into a Directional State:
+Lock into a Direction:

-You can lock your engine into a directional state (forward, neutral, or reverse) so that it will not change directions.
-To do this, put the engine into the direction you want or into neutral, to lock it into neutral, run it at a very slow crawl (as slowly as it will move without halting), and quickly but firmly press your remote's Horn button once followed immediately by three presses of the Bell button.
-Two horn blasts will indicate that the engine has made the change.
-The engine will not change direction (including going into neutral) until you repeat the 1 horn, 3 bells code to return the engine to its normal state, even if the engine is kept without power for extended periods of time.
+You can lock your engine into a direction (forward, neutral, or reverse) so that it will not change directions.
+To do this, put the engine into the direction you want (or into neutral to lock it into neutral), run it at a very slow crawl (as slowly as it will move without halting), and quickly but firmly press the Whistle/Horn button once followed immediately by three presses of the Bell button.
+Two whistle blasts will indicate that the engine has made the change.
+The engine will not change direction (including going into neutral) until you repeat the 1 Whistle/Horn, 3 bells code to return the engine to its normal condition, even if the engine is kept without power for extended periods of time.